 How to Grow Passion Flower Vine Houseplants

-This tropical-like vine prefers indoor temperatures that remain between 55 to 65 degrees F. but will tolerate slightly cooler conditions during winter months.
+This tropical-like vine prefers indoor temperatures that remain between 55 and 65 degrees F. (13-18 C.), but will tolerate slightly cooler conditions during winter months.
 While it enjoys lots of light, avoid any direct sun.

 Keep the passion flower vine watered regularly while the plant is actively growing and be sure to provide it with adequate drainage.
 Once fall begins getting closer, you can allow the passion flower to dry out some between watering intervals but not completely.
 This plant also appreciates good ventilation when grown indoors.

 Potted plants can be placed outside in a warm sheltered spot during the summer, if desired.
 They generally begin blooming in July and continue until frost outdoors, even longer inside.
-The vines can also grow up to 15 feet in a season.
-Provide a trellis or other suitable support system for this vine, and the passion flower will reward you with unique and beautiful purplish-blue flowers.
+The vines can also grow up to 15 feet (4.5 m.) in a season.
+Provide a trellis or other suitable support system for this vine and the passion flower will reward you with unique and beautiful purplish blue flowers.

-There are numerous species of Passiflora in other colors as well, such as yellow, and all species produce edible fruits, ranging from half an inch on up to six inches in diameter.
+There are numerous species of Passiflora in other colors as well, such as yellow, and all species produce edible fruits, ranging from 1/2 inch (1 cm.) up to 6 inches (15 cm.) in diameter.
 These fruits also vary with shape and color depending on the species grown, from round to oblong and yellow to purple.

 If you’re looking for something different to add an exotic presence to your home, look no further.
 The passion flower is certainly a good choice.
 It’s relatively carefree, quite exquisite in appearance, and the flowering vine is filled with a rich history.